ashishpm/AIR-HOCKEY-GAME/README.md

-# TENNIS-GAME
+# AIR - HOCKEY
-A 2-D Tennis game .
+A 2-D air hockey game made using HTML and javascript.